waynodiablo/Oystercard/pills/confidence_survey.md

 # Confidence survey

-At the end of each week, your coach will run a confidence survey session.
+At the end of many of the weeks on the course, your coach will run a confidence survey session.

 ## Process